HauntedBrother/test/README.md

 ## Final Tips

-1. **Start with Red Gate** if you're new—it's the simplest (no looping needed).
+1. **Start Easy** if you're new, begin with Red Gate - it's the simplest (no looping needed).
-2. **Reuse your workflow pattern.** All three challenges follow the same steps; just swap the data and LLM prompt.
+2. **Reuse your Power** All three challenges follow the same steps; just swap the data and LLM prompt.
-3. **Debug node-by-node.** Don't wire everything and hit "Execute"—test each node individually.
+3. **Debug nlike a Pro** Don't wire everything and hit "Execute"—test each node individually.
-4. **Pay attention to JSON structure.** The validator will reject mismatched field names or types.
+4. **Structure is Everything** The validator will reject mismatched field names or types.
-5. **Reason matters.** A correct guess with no explanation won't win you points—your agent must explain its logic.
+5. **Explain like a Human** A correct guess with no explanation won't win you points—your agent must explain its logic.

 ---

 ## Good Luck!

-You've got this.
-Build smart, test often, and let your agent do the thinking!
+You’re not just coding — you’re training an agent to think.
+The stronger its logic, the louder your victory.

+Now step up, deploy your AI, and capture the flags.
+The LYNQ Arena awaits. ⚔️

 ---